Review: Is Dining at the Sky Bistro Worth It?

 Is The Sky Bistro Worth The Money?

-Even as locals who see mountain views as every day, both Cameron and I really enjoyed our meal at the Sky Bistro.
-We each got an appetizer, split a salad, two entrees (bison), one dessert, and each got a drink.
+Even as locals who see mountain views every day, Cameron and I really enjoyed our meal at the Sky Bistro.
+We each got an appetizer, split a salad, two entrees (bison), one dessert, and each got an alcoholic drink.
 The total bill came to just over $220 CAD without the tip.
-We definitely went big and ordered the most expensive entrees on the menu and got cocktails, which most people seemed to also be enjoying.
+We definitely went big and ordered the most expensive entrees on the menu and got cocktails, which most people seem to also enjoy.

-It’s far from a cheap meal, but compared to many other fancy restaurants in Banff, like The Bison and Chucks Steakhouse, I did not find the price too bad.
+It’s far from a cheap meal, but compared to many other fancy restaurants in Banff, like The Bison, Bluebird, Eden, and Chuck’s Steakhouse, I did not find the price too bad.
 Considering the view and special experience, we felt it was a splurge-worthy experience.
 It’s certainly earned its right as the most scenic restaurant in all of Banff.

 If you are celebrating a special occasion, we think taking the Banff Gondola up Sulphur Mountain and reserving a table at the Sky Bistro is a great way to spend the evening.